GlacioHack/xdem-demo/README.md

 - UGA Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://binderhub.univ-grenoble-alpes.fr/v2/gh/GlacioHack/xdem-demo.git/2024_ige)

 **Description of the notebooks**
-The folder `notebooks` contains several examples.
-The examples are sorted for beginners or advanced users:
+The folder `notebooks` contains 3 notebooks:
-- `intro_geoutils.ipynb` showcase the basic functionalities of geoutils, using sample data that comes with the code (the data is already downloaded on your computer).
-The solutions are provided in `intro_geoutils_solutions.ipynb` if appropriate.
+- `intro_geoutils_demo.ipynb` showcases the basic functionalities of geoutils and xdem, using sample data that comes with the code (the data is already downloaded on your computer).
+The solutions are provided in `intro_geoutils_demo_solutions.ipynb`.
+- `intro_geoutils_exercise.ipnb` is another example similar to `intro_geoutils_demo.ipynb` with a different dataset to let you get experience with geoutils/xdem.
 - `mass_balance_mera.ipynb` is an example on how to coregister two DEMs and a calculate a glacier geodetic mass balance using xdem.
 The solutions to the final exercise are provided in `mass_balance_mera_solutions.ipynb`.
-- a third notebook `makina/vegetation_paris.ipyng` further showcases raster analysis not related to DEMs.